anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 ![Website look on different devices](./readme-assets/device_look.PNG)

-### A live demo od the website can be found [here](https://anjalee-kulasinghe.github.io/portfolio-project1-cv-website/index.html)
+### A live demo to the website can be found [here](https://anjalee-kulasinghe.github.io/portfolio-project1-cv-website/index.html)

 ## UX